seetadev/Drones_For_HealthCare_in_Emergency/README.md

 A more safe & regulated local air traffic of drones & UAVs with availability of movement data and prediction of future of conditions in emergency hit areas.
 Wish to share the technical details of the implementation: https://sites.google.com/view/latcglobal/home

+Video demonstration of Drone Monitoring and Management - https://www.youtube.com/watch?v=GfIgqdOF7N4

+Utilization of Drones in Safer and more efficient surveys: Accurate, georefferenced point clouds for measurements, 3d visualization and export.Conduct volume measurements in the point cloud, create contour lines and digitize models for break lines.
+Use the quality report to access and control data quality.

 Business Benefits in Crisis Hit areas:
 1. Patients
 •Make instant appointments with a doctor and get quick access to e-records in emergency hit areas;